 Fellowships are offered each season to principal string, wind, brass, and percussion players.
 Additional fellowships are awarded to students who mentor first-year members.
 Fellows have unique responsibilities within their section, participate in community outreach, and make a commitment for performing new works by students of the Composition program at the annual Orchestration Reading Workshop and Composition Date Concert.

-We are now accepting applications for the 2018/19 season.
+Auditions for the 2018/19 season are now closed.
+We invite you to audition for the 2019/20 season in June 2019.
 Please check the audition section of our website for eligibility and fee requirements, application information, and audition dates.